TalkBank/batchalign/book/src/batchalign/user-guide/python-api.md

 writing step.
 See the outcome type and serialization methods in `crates/batchalign/batchalign-engine/src/py_outcome.rs` when integrating output.

+The ordinary return-value path prepares inputs and retains outcomes for the returned list.
+File concurrency alone therefore does not bound total memory for a large API call.
+The CLI uses the callback path to convert inputs within its dispatch window and write completed outcomes without retaining the full result set.

 ## Cache policy

 Recipes forward pipeline options such as `cache`: